akshaymaheshwari2002/CITES/README.md

 We are following React Atomic design for component organisation.

-- Atoms : The smallest possible components, such as buttons, titles, inputs or event color pallets, animations, and fonts.
+- Atoms : The smallest possible components, such as buttons, titles, inputs or event color pallets, animations etc.

 - Molecules : They are the composition of one or more components of atoms.